kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 of scaling up if one or more metrics give a `desiredReplicas` greater than the current value.

 Finally, just before HPA scales the target, the scale recommendation is recorded.
 The controller considers all recommendations within a configurable window choosing the highest recommendation from within that window.
-This value can be configured using the `--horizontal-pod-autoscaler-downscale-stabilization` flag or the HPA object behavior `behavior.scaleDown.stabilizationWindowSeconds` (see [Support for configurable scaling behavior](#support-for-configurable-scaling-behavior)), which defaults to 5 minutes.
+This value can be configured using the `--horizontal-pod-autoscaler-downscale-stabilization` flag, which defaults to 5 minutes.
 This means that scaledowns will occur gradually, smoothing out the impact of rapidly fluctuating metric values.

 ## API Object